IvanLi-CN/gc9d01-rs/README.md

 - 🎪 **Display optimized** - Designed for GC9D01-based LCD panels
 - 📦 **no_std compatible** - Perfect for resource-constrained embedded systems

+### Panel profiles

+- `panel_160x50` — Enables an alternative initialization sequence and addressing model tailored for narrow modules with a 160×50 visible region (physical GRAM window 50×160 with a column offset).
+When this feature is on:
+  - MADCTL = 0x00; column window (2A) = 0x000F..0x0040, row window (2B) = 0x0000..0x009F
+  - Use `Config { width: 160, height: 50, orientation: Landscape, dx: 15, dy: 0, .. }`
+  - Init sequence (GIP/porch/frame-rate/VREG/Gamma/SOU) matches the vendor direct‑SPI script used in our ESP32‑S3 example

 ## 🚀 Quick Start

 Add this to your `Cargo.toml`: